 While I drank my Krug, I went through the amenity kit.
-Cathay Pacific’s amenity kit on this flight was from Aesop.
+Cathay Pacific’s first class amenity kit on this flight was from Aesop.
 There was even a nice wooden comb and a shoehorn inside.

-It’s the little touches that I particularly enjoyed on Cathay.
+It’s the little touches that I particularly enjoyed in Cathay Pacific’s first class cabin.
 Take for example the flowers at each seat.

-It was time to figure out what all of the buttons on my seat did.
+It was time to figure out what all of the buttons on my Cathay first class seat did.
 Imagine my surprise when I found the one that made the seat vibrate.
 My reaction was something like this.

 You can give me nice champagne and fancy foods, but you can’t make me put the “class” in first class entirely.
 I was amused by this “A.S.S.
 Security Services” van parked below the jetway next to the plane.